 - 3.1 Patients who are not eligible for treatment under this policy may be considered on an individual basis where their GP or Consultant believes exceptional circumstances exist that warrant deviation from the rule of this policy - 3.2 Completion of a Generic EBI Application Form by a patient's GP or Consultant is required - 3.3 Applications cannot be considered from patients personally - 3.4 Only electronically completed EBI applications will be accepted to the EBI Service - 3.5 It is expected that clinicians will have ensured that the patient, on behalf of who they are forwarding the application for, is appropriately informed about the existing policies prior to an application to the EBI service.
-This will reassure the service that the patient has a reasonable expectation of the outcome of the application and its context

-3.6 EBI applications are reviewed and considered against clinical exceptionality
+This will reassure the service that the patient has a reasonable expectation of the outcome of the application and its context - 3.6 EBI funding application are considered against clinical exceptionality.
+To eliminate discrimination for patients, social, environmental, workplace, and non-clinical personal factors cannot be taken into consideration.